 The larger town of Salerno is just a bus ride away, and Josh and I dutifully went one day, and then wondered why we did.
 There is something ingrained in us that when there is a city centre, one needs to check it out!
 If there was something specific we were interested in seeing, that would have been a good idea.
 But I finally realised that city centers for the sake of city centers – shopping, different restaurants, the possibility of a show – don’t actually interest me that much.

 I’m sure there will be other towns where we will throw ourselves into the fantastic madness of the city.
-But Vietri was the perfect way to begin not only our time in Italy, but this trip in general.
+Vietri, however, was the perfect way to begin not only our time in Italy, but this trip in general.
 It reminded us that sometimes, the best way to travel is to simply sit still.